 Materials accepted for landfill disposal at the existing transfer station are disposed at the TDS Landfill (MSW Permit 2123) located in Creedmoor, Texas, which is 44 miles from the transfer station location.
 Materials accepted for landfill disposal at the proposed Georgetown TS will continue to be disposed in a permitted landfill within 50 miles, consistent with registration requirements in 30 TAC §330.9(e)(2).
+No solid waste unloading, storage, disposal, or processing operations will occur within any easement, buffer zone, or right-of-way that crosses the transfer station.

-Diversion requirements under 30 TAC §330.9(e)(1) are met by the facility through both existing source-separated recycling programs in the service area and additional material diversion at the transfer station.
+Diversion requirements under 30 TAC §330.9(e)(1) are met by the facility through both existing sourceseparated recycling programs in the service area and additional material diversion at the transfer station.
 The operator of the Georgetown Transfer Station is the exclusive provider of solid waste and recycling services for residential and commercial customers within the City Limits and a non-exclusive provider of solid waste and recycling services to residential and commercial customers in the extra-territorial jurisdiction (ETJ) and other contractually obligated customers located in special districts (e.g., Municipal Utility Districts).
 Recent annual reporting data indicates that diverted materials through the current transfer station (i.e., source-separated recyclables collected from residential and commercial entities in Georgetown and the ETJ, source-separated recyclables from the citizen drop-off area, yard waste or brush, C&D recyclables, white goods/appliances, and automotive) exceeds the 10 percent diversion requirement under 30 TAC §330.9(e)(1).
 For fiscal year (FY) 2021, the Georgetown TS reported approximately 8,157 tons per month of material.
 Of this, 1,353 tons per month (or 16.581 percent) was diverted.
-No change in diversion rate is anticipated for the proposed Georgetown TS, as the sources and types of materials accepted and diverted as expected to be similar to current operations.
+No change in diversion rate is anticipated for the proposed Georgetown TS, as the sources and types of materials accepted and diverted is expected to be similar to current operations.
 All necessary data will be collected to track conformance with 30 TAC §330.9(e)(1) requirements.